harin-git/harin-git.github.io/_pages/research.md

 We tested whether Americans, Brazilians and South Koreans perceive the same or different moods in the music that is local or foreign to them.
-We then compared these ratings with current state-of-the-art machine estimates to examine whether the algorithms are systematically biased to the US (given most training data are English songs).
+We then compared these ratings with current state-of-the-art machine estimates to examine whether the automatica mood detection algorithms are systematically biased to the US (given most training data are English songs).

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=SvYicYEYh3M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 *_nominated for best student paper_

-**video coming soon...**

 ## [Talk at ICMPC-ESCOM 2021](https://icmpc2021.sites.sheffield.ac.uk/)
-I presented about the formation of a new database called _globalPOP_, which I extensively gather representative pop music samples around the world along with various metadata, machine retrieved features, and lyrics.
+I presented about the formation of a new database called _globalPOP_, which I extensively gathered representative pop music samples around the world along with various metadata, machine retrieved features, and lyrics.
 Some preliminary results are also discussed.